 5. Maintaining and Caring for Your Moss Garden

-You should not grow pleurocarp and acrocarp mosses together because the former group requires more water to grow than the latter one.
+It would be best to grow pleurocarp and acrocarp mosses together because the former requires more water to grow than the latter.
 Acrocarps such as cushion moss should be watered once a day during the first few months to prevent rotting and allow for drying.

 Pleurocarps like sheet moss and carpet moss can be watered several times every day without tapering.
-You will occasionally find weed in your moss garden.
-Make sure to remove it because weed has deep roots that the moss cannot compete with.
+You will occasionally find weeds in your moss garden.
+Make sure to remove it because the weed has deep roots that the moss cannot compete with.

 Do not forget to get rid of all fallen leaves.
-For the moss to keep growing well, make sure to maintain the right moss conditions of moisture, shade, and soil that is low in pH.
+For the moss to keep growing well, maintain the right moss conditions of moisture, shade, and soil that is low in pH.

 Moss can be an excellent addition to your home's landscape.
 What's more, compared to a grass lawn, a moss lawn requires less maintenance.
 Compacted soil does not affect moss.

 It is also resilient to cold and drought.
-To maintain a pleasant moss garden, all you have to do is ensure that there are no leaves on it and that weed does not invade.
+To maintain a pleasant moss garden, all you have to do is ensure no leaves on it, and that weed does not invade.